What Are Strawberries?

 Strawberries are a favorite summer fruit.
-The sweet berries appear in everything from yogurt to desserts and even salads.
-Strawberries, like most berries, are a low-glycemic fruit, making them a tasty option for people looking to control or reduce their glucose levels.
+They appear in everything from yogurt to desserts and salads.
+Strawberries are a low-glycemic fruit, making them a tasty option for people looking to control or reduce their glucose levels.

-June is usually the best time to pick fresh strawberries, but the red berries are available in supermarkets year-round.
+June is usually the best time to pick fresh strawberries, but they're available in supermarkets year-round.
 They are delicious raw or cooked in a variety of recipes ranging from sweet to savory.

 The vitamins, minerals, and antioxidants in strawberries can provide important health benefits.
 For example, strawberries are rich in vitamin C and polyphenols, which are antioxidant compounds that may help to prevent the development of some diseases.

 In addition, strawberries can provide other health benefits related to: